jhipster/generator-jhipster-react-native/docs/advanced-usage.md

 This will generate the full React Native project and import any entities present in the JDL.

-**Note:** Ignite JHipster only supports JDL files containing a single application config.
+**Note:** Ignite JHipster only supports generating apps from JDL files containing a single application config.